 This period of extended culture – growth – helps our fertility experts select the best possible embryo(s) for transfer to your uterus.

 By the time an embryo has reached the blastocyst stage, it’s already undergone several cell divisions and achieved its first cell differentiation into two distinct cell types.

 We have impressive success rates that show this extended culture maximises the chance of you achieving a viable pregnancy.

 Our fertility experts will guide you if blastocyst culture is right for you, depending on your individual circumstances.
-Although this period of extended culture doesn’t necessarily improve the quality of your embryos, or guarantee that they will reach the blastocyst stage, we have been researching and refining this process for many years.
+Although this period of extended culture doesn’t necessarily improve the quality of your embryos, or guarantee that they will reach the blastocyst stage, we have been researching and refining this process at our Cambridge, Colchester and Norwich clinics for many years.

 Your treatment cycle is exactly the same as for IVF, except that your embryos will be cultured for longer in our embryology laboratory.
 This means that the day of your embryo transfer will be five days after egg collection.

 This process enhances our embryologists’ ability to select the embryo(s) most likely to result in pregnancy.